nghiadg/Coffee-Travel/README.md

 I go to here at `13:59` and just have approximately `10 persons`.
 Because the weather is good, not too hot and not rain so they choose a position near balcony.
 Just like me.

+`Dứa ép` and `Chanh tươi` in here is good, like natural.

+Today I learn `Golang` and a little `Vim` in `2.5 hours` then read book - `When things fall apart`.
+The book for heal the soul, and provide mindset to pass any pain in life.

 `30/06/2023`